sindresorhus/got/readme.md

 #### Streams

-**Note**: Progress events, redirect events and request/response events can also be used with promises.
+**Note:** Progress events, redirect events and request/response events can also be used with promises.

 #### got.stream(url, [options])